 In a traditional or subsistence economy, producers are self-sufficient, producing enough to survive, rather than aiming to make a profit.
 Money is not used.
 'What to produce?' depends on what is available through hunting, gathering and growing food.
 Shelter is basic.
-Custom and religious beliefs may influence the question 'How to produce?'
-Production is usually shared, solving the question 'For whom to produce?'
+Custom and religious beliefs may influence the question of 'how to produce'.
+Production is usually shared, solving the question of 'for whom to produce'.
 There are very few subsistence economies in existence.
-Some villages in rural Alaska are selfsufficient, with its inhabitants fishing and hunting for food.
+Some villages in rural Alaska are self-sufficient, with its inhabitants fishing and hunting for food.
 The following case study illustrates how one man in England opted for a subsistence lifestyle.